RomNox/Portfolio/README.md

 ---

-## 🔒 Diplomas & Resume
+## 🔒 Diplomas, Certifications & Resume

-This repository also contains my diplomas and a detailed resume, highlighting key milestones and technical expertise in both QA and FullStack development.
+This repository also contains my diplomas and certifications that validate my expertise in QA Automation and FullStack development, along with a detailed resume outlining key milestones in my professional journey.

 ---

 ## 📩 Contact Me

-If you have any questions or would like to discuss collaboration, feel free to reach out:
+If you have any questions or would like to discuss collaboration opportunities, feel free to reach out:

 - **Email:** [your-email@example.com](mailto:your-email@example.com)
 - **LinkedIn:** [linkedin.com/in/yourprofile](https://linkedin.com/in/yourprofile)